A garden festival for the community…

 The Festival raises much-needed funds for the students at Hazelbrook Public School, bringing the school, broader community and like-minded gardening enthusiasts together.

-Hazelbrook Public School is eternally grateful to these garden owners – past and present – for their generosity of spirit in sharing their gardens to support the school community.
+Hazelbrook Public School is eternally grateful to each and every garden owner – past and present – for their generosity of spirit in sharing their gardens to support the school community.

 It started with a gardener and a parent…